The Mobile SDK lets you push notifications to your customers with an iOS or Android application.

 - Name – Determine how you will be able to identify your content within ODP.

 - Variables – Add liquid or custom HTML to customize the push notification further.
-Please reach out to your Customer Success Manager (CSM) if you need assistance.
+See your Customer Success Manager (CSM) if you need assistance.

 - Review additional options if necessary by clicking iOS Options or Android Options.